Traveler's Winter Guide to Big Bear Lake!

 I purchased lift tickets online and have to pick them up.
 Must I go to the ski resort?

 No!
-You can pick up and purchase lift tickets at the Big Bear Mountain Resort desk in our Visitor Center!
+You can pick up lift tickets at the Big Bear Mountain Resort desk in our Visitor Center!

 What’s an Adventure Pass and do I need one?